Romani people in Turkey: Sepetçi subgroup

 Since Ottoman Empire, the Muslim basket weavers Romanlar were very respected alongside Roma musicians.
 Because those Romani people, who became Muslims after the conquest of Istanbul at 1453, set up the mehter band of the Ottoman military band and the best and richest basket makers of Istanbul came from Sulukule.
 The Basketmakers' Kiosk was also built in their honor, where the basket makers guild was based.

 In East Thrace, the European part of turkey, in the Kırklareli Province, they are the Sepetçi Romanlar (Basket-weaver Roma), who are still doing their old job today and The Sepetçi Association was established in the Vize district of Kırklareli.

 Also in In Keşan, a special cooperative was established by Sepetçi women.
 At Evreşe in Gelibolu they are a Group of Sepečides whose Nomad Ancestor's once came from Thessaloniki/Selanik in Greece, still weave Baskets.

 In other parts in Turkey, live descendants of the Sepečides, especially in İzmir, who once came from Thessaloniki/Selanik in Greece in 1923, some of them still speak Sepečides Romani but the majority speak Turkish.

 Ayjides subgroup

-The Ayjides or Ayıcı are former Bear-leaders who hold Tame bears until the 1990s.
+The Ayjides or Ayıcı are former bear-leaders who held tame bears until the 1990s.

-Romani Heritage
+Romani heritage

 Through the World Romani Congress and contact with other Romani groups of different countries, the interest in their own Romani heritage and language was awakened among the Romanlar in Turkey.
 Only a few Romanlar in East Thrace use Sedentary Rumelian Romani dialect at Home together, also the Sepečides Romani language in İzmir are nearly lost.